 This eOrganic webinar took place on February 10, 2016.

 Monitoring is an essential component of wild bee conservation and restoration.
-In this webinar, we deliver basic wild bee identification and monitoring tools for organic farmers, and discuss how these tools can be implemented as part of the Organic Systems Plan (OSM).
+In this webinar, we deliver basic wild bee identification and monitoring tools for organic farmers, and discuss how these tools can be implemented as part of the Organic Systems Plan (OSP).
 Furthermore, we will specifically address our outreach methods for wild bee monitoring and identification, the results of these efforts, and future directions for this program.
 This webinar will also feature a guest presenter, Rosy Smit, manager of the 5-acre organic garden of Camp Korey in Carnation, Washington.
 Smit, host of our 3 year WSU wild bee research program, will discuss how Camp Korey integrates bee conservation and education on their organic farm, and how our research program is helping to shape these efforts.
 This webinar is applicable to organic farmers and the general public who would like to start monitoring bees, and researchers interested in developing outreach programs.

 Elias Bloom is a PhD student in Entomology in the lab of Dr. David Crowder and Washington State University.
 His research focuses on the biology and ecology of native bee pollinators in diversified organic farming systems.